Mirantis/mke-docs/content/docs/tutorials/k0s-single-node/k0s-single-node-scenario.md

          port: 22
          user: ubuntu #If you use Ubuntu for your VM this is the default user
     ```
-3. Edit the `apiServer` section in the configuration file to add the `externalAddress` and `sans` parameters, which are needed to generate the correct certificate:
+3. Edit the `apiServer` section in the configuration file to add the
+   `externalAddress` and `sans` parameters, which are necessary to generate the
+   correct certificate:

    * `externalAddress`: The public/floating IP of the node
    * `sans`: The IP addresses with which you want to connect